Originally published in May 2017, updated in March 2020.

-Thanks to an unusually mild winter, warm weather and spring is well under way.
-While the warm weather is welcome, the jumpstarted season is bad news for anyone with springtime allergies.
-With high pollen and mold counts expected for months to come, minimizing allergens inside your home is essential.
-These proven methods can help improve the indoor air quality in your home and alleviate your symptoms.
+Warm weather and spring is on its way to our area in Arlington Heights, IL.
+While the warm weather is welcome, the season is bad news for anyone with springtime allergies.
+With high pollen and allergen counts expected for months to come, minimizing allergens inside your home is essential.
+These proven methods can help improve the indoor air quality in your home and alleviate your allergies and their symptoms.

 It’s hard not to track allergens indoors.
 The sneeze-inducing substances cling like magnets to clothing, shoes, bags and even your hair.
 Setting up a parking spot for your belongings in your entryway helps confine them to one location.
 Other effective strategies include: